marczaku/103-csharp-structured/1-functions/README.md

 // A very typical game loop:
 GameLoop:
-Console.Clear(); // first, we clear the screen from all that's visible Update(); // then, we update all of our game objects Render(); // then, we render everything to the screen Thread.Sleep(deltaTimeMs); // 30FPS is enough for us :)
+Console.SetCursorPosition(0, 0); // first, we reset the cursor
+Update(); // then, we update all of our game objects Render(); // then, we render everything to the screen Thread.Sleep(deltaTimeMs); // 30FPS is enough for us :)